 - representing the majority shareholder of a PRC property developer (with companies incorporated in the Cayman Islands, BVI and the PRC) in Court proceedings in relation to its USD550 million debt obligations under various debt/equity-linked security documents;

-- representing a major shareholder in a shareholders/family dispute in which they vie for control over a Hong Kong company which holds a majority shareholding in a Japanese company listed on the Japanese Stock Exchange (Re Okada Holdings Ltd, HCMP 1324/2017).
+- representing a major shareholder in a shareholders/family dispute in which they vie for control over a Hong Kong company which holds a majority shareholding in a Japanese company listed on the Japanese Stock Exchange (Re Okada Holdings Ltd, HCMP 1324/2017 and HCMP 2446/2017).
 The matter involves mandatory injunctions seeking to restrain shareholders rights;

 - representing a Big Four accounting firm who were the Court-appointed Receivers and Managers of a Hong Kong company.
 The matter arises from legal proceedings commenced in the PRC, the UK and Hong Kong, involving novel and complicated issues regarding the principle of judicial comity and s.
 21M injunctions (HCMP 1449/2014, CACV 243/2014);

 - representing one of the top 10 Fortune 500 companies in an injunction application in aid of arbitration proceedings against a listed PRC company in a claim over USD300 million in the renewable energy sector;

 - representing international banking corporations and companies in ex parte injunction applications in fraud and asset recovery actions and cybercrime matters;

 - representing an ultra-high net worth individual in respect of s.21M injunction proceedings in aid of California Court proceedings in relation to a claim of USD54 million (HCMP 3072/2014, CACV 189/2015);